PA Program Admissions Frequently Asked Questions

 4. Where can I access an application for admission to the MUPAP?

 Applicants must apply through the Centralized Application Service for PAs (CASPA).
 Currently, the program does not utilize a supplemental application, nor do we have an application fee.
 Please click here to view CASPA’s FAQ page.

 5. When does the application open and what is the deadline for admissions?

-The CASPA application opens for all programs in mid-April of each year, 16 months in advance of our start date.
+The CASPA application opens for all programs in late-April of each year, 16 months in advance of our start date.
 Deadlines for admissions may be found on our Application Process page.
 Applicants are encouraged to apply early as the program can fill its class prior to the deadline.
 Interviews will begin an entire year in advance of the start date.
 Those applicants who have applied at an earlier date have a greater chance of being considered for an interview.